manoeldesouza/zd/readme.md

 ## Installation
-Decompress the contents for your system (freebsd.zip or linux.zip) of build into `/usr/local/bin` or the appropriate bin diretory present in your `PATH` variable.
+Decompress the contents for your system (freebsd.zip or linux.zip) from release folder into `/usr/local/bin` or the appropriate bin diretory present in your `PATH` variable.

 ## Usage